AlerianEmperor/LuxRenderer/README.md

 # Lux Renderer

-Faker lost another world finals is so sad, it's suck.
-Good for Deft, but it's still suck !!!

 Lux Render is a rendering system which is capable of rendering high quality, life-like images.
 This project cover most of the content in pbrt v3 and also easier to read.

-Thank you Klunio for the star, to run the project, you only need to download the code and change Scene scn("file_name") to any of the 3d object in models file, and remember to use the right look_from, view_direction for each model.
+To run the project, you only need to download the code and change Scene scn("file_name") to any of the 3d object in models file, and remember to use the right look_from, view_direction for each model.
 The code is in perfect condition and use no depedent library.

-Thank you daweedkob for your star, this is your second stars in 3 days, this is unprecedented.
-Thank you, Have a good day!

 # Featuring